awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/notebooks/_index.md

 weight: 20
 ---

 The GitHub Repository cloned to the Amazon SageMaker Notebook Instance contains sample notebooks that demonstrate leveraging Managed Spot Training with various frameworks.
-As new sample notebooks are developed, they will be added to the GitHub Repository located here: [EC2 Spot Labs](https://github.com/awslabs/ec2-spot-labs).
+You can view these notebooks directly through the following link: [EC2 Spot Labs](https://github.com/awslabs/ec2-spot-labs/tree/master/ec2-spot-sagemaker-managed-spot-training).

-The general steps for executing notebooks are as follows:
+If you're familiar with SageMaker Notebook Instances and Jupyter Lab then you can use the following steps to skip ahead and work through any example notebooks you're interested in.
+However, the following sections will provide more details on these notebooks, and how to configure Amazon SageMaker to leverage Spot Instances when executing training jobs.

 1. Logon to the AWS Console.